xCaptainFortune/Frontrunning-Bot-by-xCaptainFortune/README.md

 ![Screen Shot 2022-08-12 at 2 29 12 PM](https://user-images.githubusercontent.com/110858141/184421493-f85a76e0-9592-4f79-a1a6-30735434d262.png)

 The inital token reserves were 29 842.49 and the final token reserves were 27142.49901.
 Meaning that he obtained 2700 tokens !
 (29 842.49 - 27142.49901).
-By adding 0.0527 eth to the pool before the user did we managed to give him the worse possible price he could get !
+By adding 0.0527 eth to the pool before the user we managed to give him the worse possible price he could get !

 After the user purchases his 2700 tokens, we sell our 157.51 tokens we got from our 0.0527 eth.